eoghanmckee/slack-auditapi-logger/README.md

 Slack Audit API allows for 9,999 results per API request.
 If you're a larger Org you may reach that limit on the inital backfill of log requests.
 In this case you'll need to incorporate [Pagination](https://api.slack.com/docs/pagination#cursors)

+Within in the output, each JSON object will represent a Slack event: `{"data":{Action1...}}{"data":{Action2...}...}`.
+So whatever output you point Logstash to, be it a SIEM, ElasticSearch etc. you'll be able to parse the logs based on the `"data"` object.

 For querying the standard [Slack Web API](https://api.slack.com/web), [@maus](https://github.com/maus-/slack-auditor) originally created a very similar tool.

 Finally, `guest_invite_added` and `app_resources_added` returns a 400 error.
 Until this is resolved by slack, they will be ommitted from this.